 Enable SSL/TLS protocol filtering” option in the ESET NOD32 Antivirus;

-- In Avast the appropriate option is called “
+- In Avast the option is called “

-Enable HTTPS scanning” (it is located in Settings -> Active Protection -> Web Shield -> Customize -> Main Settings).
+Enable HTTPS scanning” (it is located under Settings -> Active Protection -> Web Shield -> Customize -> Main Settings);

-Spider Gate) can block website in Dr.Web antivirus.
+Spider Gate) can block websites in Dr.Web antivirus;

 Check the Date & Time Settings

-Wrong date or time (or time zone) on your computer also can cause secure connection errors for HTTPS websites.
-During authentication your system checks the date when the website certificate was created, when it expires and when the certificate of the higher certification authority will expire.
+An incorrect date, time (or time zone) on your computer also can cause secure connection errors for HTTPS websites.
+During authentication, your operating system checks the date when the website certificate was created, when it expires and when the certificate of the certification authority will expire.

 Make sure that you have the correct time and time zone set.
-If the time is reset constantly, see the article “Clock reverts to wrong time after a reboot”
+If the time is reset constantly, see the article “Windows displays wrong time after reboot”.

 Update Windows Root Certificates

 If your computer is in an isolated network segment, has not been updated for a long time, or has automatic update disabled, it may not have new trusted root certificates (TrustedRootCA).
-We recommend to update Windows OS system: install the latest security updates.
+We recommend that you always install the latest security updates in Windows.

-You can manually update root certificates following the instructions in the article “Updating List of Trusted Root Certificates in Windows”.
-Also it is recommended to check your computer for dangerous or unsigned certificates with SigCheck, it can help to prevent capturing your HTTPS traffic and a number of other issues.
+You can manually update trusted root certificates following the article “Updating List of Trusted Root Certificates in Windows”.
+Also, it is recommended to check your computer for suspicious or untrusted certificates with SigCheck.
+It can help to prevent capturing your HTTPS traffic and a number of other issues.

 Disable QUIC Protocol Support

-Make sure if the support of QUIC (Quick UDP Internet Connections) protocol is enabled in Chrome.
-QUIC enables to faster establish the connection and negotiates all TLS (HTTPS) parameters when connecting to a website.
-However, in some cases it can cause problems of SSL connections.
+Make sure the support of QUIC (Quick UDP Internet Connections) protocol is enabled in Chrome.
+QUIC allows to faster establish the connection and negotiates all TLS (HTTPS) parameters when connecting to a website.
+However, in some cases, it can cause problems with SSL connections.
 Try to disable QUIC: